Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Also read: Convert disk from MBR to GPT without losing data

-When a recovery partition is located between the C: drive and the unallocated space, it becomes impossible to extend the C: drive using Disk Management or DiskPart.
+When a recovery partition is located between the C: drive and unallocated space, it can make it impossible to extend the C: drive using Disk Management or DiskPart.

-Solution 1: Move the Recovery Partition Safely and Extend C: Drive Using Partition Resizer Server
+Solution 1: Move the Recovery Partition Safely and Extend the C: Drive Using Partition Resizer Server

 • 1.
 Download and install Partition Resizer, then open it.